organized-puns/gg.parse/c_sharp/readme.md

 - Error handling,

     Implement logger
-       Warning empty rule doesn't yield any related text because the size is 0.
-Go to its parent for some size ? (this needs parents to be set)
        Add token logger
-       Map tokens to line & column numbers
        Allow for certain tokes in the error message, eg {line}, {column}, {filename}
-       Map error range to row/column in source file Capture & process exceptions
+       Capture & process exceptions

     Deal with the following cases: